X

 • Collecting and analysing data sets for journalistic reporting

-• Creating interactive data-driven stories
+• Creating interactive and impactful data-driven stories

 • Using data to uncover hidden trends